 Pine Bluff, AR 71603

-Students who have not tested 19 or above on the reading, writing, and math portions of the ACT (or have not taken the ACT), must take the COMPASS exam for placement in the corresponding sub-score category.
+Students who have not scored 19 or above on the English, Math, and Reading portions of the ACT (or have not taken the ACT), must take the COMPASS exam for placement.
 For instance, if a student scores an 18 on the ACT Reading assessment, the student will need to take the COMPASS Reading assessment for placement.
-The Testing Intake Center is located in room 142 of the Student Services Building.
-During slow registration periods, testing is performed in the SEARK College Library.
+The Intake Testing Center is located in room 142 of the Student Services Building.

 Prior to registering for classes, each student must see an advisor.
 Visit the Advising/Retention Center, Room 160 located in the Student Services Building, for advisement and register for classes via WebAdvisor.
 If you are paying for the classes yourself, without financial aid, staff will assist in setting up a payment plan.